 Your chain is a key element of your bike’s transmission, being the essential link that connects the front part of your drivetrain (the pedals, cranks and chainrings/sprocket) to the rear (cassette/sprocket and rear hub).
 It’s through the chain that pedal power is converted into forward movement, so it’s essential to buy the right one and to keep it maintained.
+Want to know more about this essential component?
+You’ve come to the right place with our best bike chains buying guide.

 Modern bike chains are properly called ‘roller chains’, and consist of short cylindrical rollers held together by side links.
 The gaps between the rollers mesh with the teeth on a sprocket or chainring, to drive the transmission when turned.